aidanhopper/Notes/Atomic Notes/Ethical Theories.md

 One critique of deontology is that it will not help us in cases where we have two or more *conflicting* duties.
 This can lead us to moral dilemmas.

-To analyze a situtation with duty-based theories you must identify *prima facie* (self-evident) duties that are relevant to a situation.
+To analyze a situation with duty-based theories you must identify *prima facie* (self-evident) duties that are relevant to a situation.

 ### Social Contract & Rights-Based Contract Theory

 Contract-based ethical theories provide motivation for being moral, unlike utilitarianism or deontology.
-We establish a "social contractl" where we mutually agree to follow certain rules.
+We establish a "social contract" where we mutually agree to follow certain rules.
 To create a just and orderly society, we are motivated to follow established contracts that preserve natural rights (Thomas Hobbes).

 ### Virtue Ethics